oneapi-src/oneDNN/doc/graph/complex_fusion/sdpa.md

 oneDNN provides an [SDPA
 example](https://github.com/oneapi-src/oneDNN/tree/main/examples/graph/sdpa.cpp)
-demonstrating how to construct a typical floating point SDPA pattern with oneDNN Graph API on CPU and GPU with different runtimes.
+demonstrating how to construct a typical floating-point SDPA pattern with oneDNN Graph API on CPU and GPU with different runtimes.

-oneDNN also provides a [MQA (Multi-Query Attention) example](https://github.com/oneapi-src/oneDNN/tree/main/examples/graph/mqa.cpp) [3] demonstrating how to construct a floating point MQA pattern with the same pattern structure as in the SDPA example but different head number in Key and Value tensors.
+oneDNN also provides a [MQA (Multi-Query Attention) example](https://github.com/oneapi-src/oneDNN/tree/main/examples/graph/mqa.cpp) [3] demonstrating how to construct a floating-point MQA pattern with the same pattern structure as in the SDPA example but different head number in Key and Value tensors.
 In MQA, the head number of Key and Value is always one.